prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

       // explicitly as the client might otherwise be confused by clock skew as to
       // which signing key was used.
       exchange_pub: EddsaPublicKey;

+      // Base URL to use for operations on the refresh context
+      // (so the reveal operation).
+If not given,
+      // the base URL is the same as the one used for this request.
+      // Can be used if the base URL for /refreshes/ differs from that
+      // for /coins/, i.e. for load balancing.
+Clients SHOULD
+      // respect the refresh_base_url if provided.
+Any HTTP server
+      // belonging to an exchange MUST generate a 301/302 redirection
+      // to the correct base URL should a client uses the wrong base
+      // URL, or if the base URL has changed since the melt.
+      //
+      // When melting the same coin twice (technically allowed
+      // as the response might have been lost on the network),
+      // the exchange may return different values for the refresh_base_url. refresh_base_url?: string;

     }